victoriavivass/victoriavivass/README.md

 <img src="https://media.giphy.com/media/JIX9t2j0ZTN9S/giphy.gif" width="200" />

-🌍 **From Spain · Based in Paris**
+**From Spain · Based in Paris**
-📚 **Data Science**
+**(Trying) to apply data science tools for improving policymaking**

-📊 **Improving policymaking by applying data science tools**
+---
 ## 🌱 About me

 I studied Political Science and later discovered how much I enjoy working with data.
-What began as a minor in Data Science soon became a way of exploring policy questions that fascinate me.
+What began as a minor in Data Science soon became a way of exploring and evaluating policy questions that fascinate me.
 I’m now doing a Master’s in Data and Economics for Public Policy at École Polytechnique, where I also work as a Research Assistant in the Computational Social Sciences team, focusing on LLMs for text classification.
-I’m excited to apply these skills to real-world policymaking projects — new initiatives are coming soon!
+I’m excited to apply these skills to real-world projects — new initiatives are coming soon!

 ---

 ## 🛠 My Skills